LuongTuanAnh163002/Project_AI/Sign_Language_Detection_Project/README.md

 + If you want to test:
   - Step1: Open CMD
   - Step2: Clone this reporitory to your computer use: git clone https://github.com/LuongTuanAnh163002/Project_AI.git
-  - Step3: Move to the Sign_Language_Detection_Project use: cd path
+  - Step3: Move to the Sign_Language_Detection_Project folder use: cd path
   - Step4: Install all packages need use: pip install -r requirements.txt
-  - Step5: Open file Sign_Language_Detetion_Demo_Webcam and run
+  - Step5: Run command line: python Sign_Language_Detetion_Demo_Webcam.py